Pearl Harbor Survivor plates

 How to renew

-There are no special requirements for renewing your Pearl Harbor Survivor license plates.
-To renew, pay all licensing fees and:
+There are no special requirements for renewing Pearl Harbor Survivor license plates.
+You can: